ingorichtsmeier/ingo-camunda-examples/projects/cob/README.md

 If you complete the task on time, you have to delete the timer from the job list.

 See the jUnit test with the methods `testEscalationJobCreated()`, `deleteTimerWithCompletion()`, `testTaskEscalated()` and the `EscalationTaskListener` and `EscalationJobHandler` classes for more details.

+### Escalate all tasks with due date

+If you want that all tasks in all process definitions with a due date should be escalated on overdue, you have to register the task listener as a preParseListener in the engine configuration.
+Check out the [example for a detailed description](https://github.com/camunda/camunda-bpm-examples/tree/master/process-engine-plugin/bpmn-parse-listener) on bpmn parse listener.

+Have a look at `TaskBpmnParseListener` to register the listener on all user tasks.
+The class `ProcessEnginePlugin` registers the bpmn parse listener in the engine.
+The Plugin is configured in `camunda.cfg.xml`.

+Now you can delete the task listener on single tasks from the bpmn diagram.

 How to use it?
 --------------